 A Dance with Dragons

 Slowed by a blizzard while traveling through the wolfswood from Deepwood Motte to Winterfell, the army of Stannis Baratheon stops at the crofters' village.
 They find it abandoned, a mean and meagre place.
-They make camp there, but the snowstorm buries the huts below mounds of dirty snow.
+They make camp there, but the snowstorm buries the huts below mounds of snow.

-On the nineteenth day the queen's men build a pinewood pyre on the village green to burn four soldiers from House Peasebury who were caught eating human flesh.
-Stannis's army is bolstered by the arrival of Arnolf Karstark, although Arnolf only brings enough supplies for his own men.
-Six ironborn and two brothers of the Night's Watch bring Tycho Nestoris and Theon Greyjoy to the village, much to the surprise of Theon's sister, Asha.
+On the nineteenth day, the queen's men build a pinewood pyre on the village green to burn four soldiers from House Peasebury who were caught eating human flesh.
+Later that day, six ironborn and two brothers of the Night's Watch bring Tycho Nestoris, Jeyne Poole, and Theon Greyjoy to the village, much to the surprise of Theon's sister, Asha.

 The Winds of Winter

 I know them lakes.
 You been on them like maggots on a corpse, hundreds o' you.
 Cut so many holes in the ice it's a bloody wonder more haven't fallen through.
 Out by the island, there's places look like a cheese the rats been at.
 Lakes are done.
 You fished them out.—Ned Woods to the queen's men

 - ↑ The Lands of Ice and Fire, Journeys, Theon's route.

 - ↑ 2.0 2.1 2.2 2.3 A Dance with Dragons, Chapter 42, The King's Prize.